Rotha Johnston – Chairperson

-Elaine Sperber was Head of Family and Children’s Drama for Zodiak Media from March 2006 – 2013.
+Elaine was Head of Family and Children’s Drama for Zodiak Media from March 2006 – 2013.
 Since then she has been Executive Producer on a number of her own productions for CBBC through Foundation and Zodiak Kids Studios.
-Most recently, she has created and Executive Produced four series of family comedy Millie Inbetween, five series of the hit children’s comedy Dani’s House, and three series of Dani’s Castle.
+Most recently, she has created and executive produced four series of family comedy Millie Inbetween, five series of the hit children’s comedy Dani’s House, and three series of Dani’s Castle.
 Prior to taking up this post, she was Head of Drama at CBBC for over six years, where she executive produced more than 54 drama and comedy series – winning numerous BAFTA, RTS and Broadcast Awards for outstanding children’s and family drama.
 Her particular successes included Microsoap, Custer’s Last Standup, Feather Boy, Fungus The Bogeyman and Tracy Beaker’s Movie of Me.
-Her production of Stig of the Dump also won the International Emmy
+Her production of Stig of the Dump also won the International Emmy.

 Previously Elaine was Vice President of Production at HBO Pictures in the US, producing the HBO movies Perfect Witness and Framed.
 She also produced the Walt Disney feature film A Far off Place with Reese Witherspoon, based on the novels of Sir Laurence Van der Post.